Chugging back in time by train

 Writer, snapper, author

-Born in Bulawayo Zimbabwe, I write on subjects across the board including travel, human interest and wildlife.
+Born in Bulawayo Zimbabwe, I write on varied subjects including travel, human interest, history, environment, people, nature, classic cars, air conditioning you name it .....

-One time editor of Travel & Tourism News Middle East in Dubai, United Arab Emirates; previously with the newspaper Gulf News; former editor of Thomson Publications trade titles in Zimbabwe; news and features journalist on The Star newspaper Johannesburg, South Africa.
+One time editor of Travel & Tourism News Middle East in Dubai; previously with the Gulf News daily paper; former assistant editor of Refrigeration & Air Conditioning magazine in UK; editor of Thomson Publications trade titles in Zimbabwe; news and features journalist at The Star newspaper Johannesburg, South Africa.

-Trained as a cub journalist in 1979 on the The Rhodesia Herald, the national newspaper of the country now known as Zimbabwe.
+In 1979 I became a cub reporter on The Rhodesia Herald, the national newspaper of the country now known as Zimbabwe, and have been writing ever since.
+Aka Cheryl Mandy.
 Contact: tuppy.robertson (@) gmail.com

 NAMIBIA - Road trip with eight 60-something mates.
 We bounce, banter and bicker through Okahandja, Okaukuejo, Otjozondjupa and more wonderfully unpronounceable places